-- Raise capital; - Develop and implement our business plan in a timely and effective manner; - Be successful in uncertain markets; - Respond effectively to competitive pressures; - · Successfully address intellectual property issues of others; - · Protect and expand our intellectual property rights; and - Continue to develop and upgrade our products.
+- · Raise capital; - Develop and implement our business plan in a timely and effective manner; - Be successful in uncertain markets; - Respond effectively to competitive pressures; - Successfully address intellectual property issues of others; - Protect and expand our intellectual property rights; and - Continue to develop and upgrade our products.

 Because we are a development stage company and not profitable and expect to incur additional losses, we will require additional financing to sustain our operation.
-Our Independent Public Accounting firm has indicated in their audit opinion, contained in our Financial Statements, that they have serious doubt about our ability to remain a going concern.

-We incurred a net loss of approximately \$1,763,000 and \$752,000, respectively, for the fiscal years ended December 31, 2008 and 2007, respectively.
+We incurred a net loss of approximately \$159,900 and \$273,000, respectively for the fiscal years ended December 31, 2007 and 2006 and \$928,995 and \$302,100 for the nine months ended September 30, 2008 and 2007, respectively.
+These nine month amounts include a significant amount of employee accrued payroll and consulting fees from a member of our board of directors.
+That amount was reduced by \$346,700 at December 31, 2007 and consulting fees from the board member were no longer accrued in 2008.
+We are currently negotiating with the individuals involved to compensate them for the remaining portion of the accrual.
+However, there is no guarantee that these negotiations will be successful.
 We have never earned a profit and we anticipate that we will continue to incur losses for at least the next 12 months.
 We continue to operate on a negative cash flow basis.
 We have not yet generated revenues and are still developing our planned principal operations.
 We believe that we will need to raise at least an aggregate of \$3 million from future offerings in order to have sufficient financial resources to fund our operations for the next 12 months because we are running a cash flow deficit.

-Although we will not receive any proceeds from the sale of the shares offered in this offering, we may receive up to \$2,374,107 upon exercise of warrants, the underlying shares of which are included in the registration statement of which this prospectus is a part.
+Although we will not receive any proceeds from the sale of the shares offered in this offering, we may receive up to \$2,417,766 upon exercise of warrants, the underlying shares of which are included in the registration statement of which this prospectus is a part.
 If received, such funds will be used for general corporate purposes, including working capital requirements.
-However, shareholders are not obligated, and we are not currently depending on any exercising of the warrants.
+However, shareholders are not obligated, and we are not currently planning on any exercising of the warrants.
 Accordingly, we will rely on pursuing alternative sources to obtain the entire amount of funding needed to fund our operations for the next 12 months.
-We may need additional funds to continue our operations, and such additional funds may not be available when required at attractive prices or at all.
-If we are unable to obtain additional funds at reasonable rates or at all we will be required to substantially curtail our operations and could cease to exist in our current form.
-Our Independent Public Accounting firm has indicated in their audit opinion, contained in our Financial Statements, that they have serious doubt about our ability to remain a going concern.
+We may need additional funds to continue our operations, and such additional funds may not be available when required.

 To date, we have financed our operations through the sale of stock and certain borrowings.
-From 2002 to 2006 we received approximately \$110,000 in debt financing of which approximately \$38,000 remains outstanding as of the date of this prospectus and approximately \$1,692,200 in equity financing.
-In March 2007 we obtained a \$100,000 convertible note from two private investors.
-In July 2007 we arranged a convertible bridge loan of \$170,000 from seven private investors.
-By October 30, 2008, we closed a private placement financing of our common stock and warrants, through which we raised approximately \$1.594 million to date with net proceeds of approximately \$1.238 million.
+From 2002 to 2006 we received approximately \$110,000 in debt financing of which approximately \$38,000 remains outstanding as of the date of this prospectus and \$99,400 in equity financing.
+In March 2007 we secured a \$100,000 convertible note from two private investors.
+In July and August 2007 we secured a convertible bridge loan of \$170,000.
+By October 30, 2008, we closed a private placement financing of our common stock and warrants, through which we raised approximately \$1.582 million to date with net proceeds of approximately \$1.238 million.
 Approximately \$331,000 will be allocated to outstanding legal fees (\$75,000), finder fees (\$86,000), and investor relations fees (\$170,000 over the next two years).